-section I. All executive orders, appropriated entity budgets as defined in Chapter 201 of Title V of the SGAC, Judicial Court appeals, writs, orders, and judgments, certified referendum and initiative petition forms, and certified election results shall be submitted by the Student Body President or Chief Justice, whomever shall have original possession, to the Archives of the Senate within ten (10) class days of their creation or certification or within five (5) class days of the end of the corresponding Senate Session, whichever occurs first.
+SECTION I. All executive orders, appropriated entity budgets as defined in Chapter 201 of Title V of the SGAC, Judicial Court appeals, writs, orders, and judgments, certified referendum and initiative petition forms, and certified election results shall be submitted by the Student Body President or Chief Justice, whomever shall have original possession, to the Archives of the Senate within ten (10) class days of their creation or certification or within five (5) class days of the end of the corresponding Senate Session, whichever occurs first.

-section II.
+SECTION II.
 The following numbering system shall be used for legislation submitted to the Speaker for consideration:

-- (a) As soon as a piece of legislation is submitted to the Speaker, it shall be given a unique number that will not be changed or reused.
+(a) As soon as a piece of legislation is submitted to the Speaker, it shall be given a unique number that will not be changed or reused.
 Senate Bills shall be given the designation S. B. X-Y, where X is the session number and Y is the next number in increasing order, starting with one (1).
-Senate Resolutions shall have their own set of numbers also starting with one (1), but they will be designated S.R.
+Senate Acts passed during the 73rd session and forward shall have their own set of numbers starting with one (1), and they will be designated S.A.
+X-Y. Senate Resolutions shall have their own set of numbers also starting with one (1), but they will be designated S.R.
 X-Y. At no time shall any two pieces of legislation have the exact same designation.
-All numbered legislation must be entered into the Senate Archives in its most recent form within five (5) class days of the end of the session. - section III.
-The written copies of any legislation acted upon by the Senate must be dated after any of the following events: - (a) First reading of the legislation; - (b) Passage of the legislation; - (c) Failure of the legislation to pass after a vote; - (d) Tabling or referral to committee if the legislation is not subsequently acted upon; - (e) Objection to consideration of the legislation; - (f) Certification of the legislation by the Speaker; - (g) Approval and signature of the legislation by the Student Body President; - (h) Veto of the legislation by the Student Body President; - (i) The override of a Presidential veto or failure thereof.
+All numbered legislation must be entered into the Senate Archives in its most recent form within five (5) class days of the end of the session.

+SECTION III.
+The written copies of any legislation acted upon by the Senate must be dated after any of the following events:

+- (a) First presentation of the legislation; - (b) Passage of the legislation; - (c) Failure of the legislation to pass after a vote; - (d) Tabling or referral to committee if the legislation is not subsequently acted upon; - (e) Objection to consideration of the legislation; - (f) Certification of the legislation by the Speaker; - (g) Approval and signature of the legislation by the Student Body President; - (h) Veto of the legislation by the Student Body President; - (i) The override of a Presidential veto or failure thereof.